 We at The Lenahan Law Firm know the trauma underride accidents cause all too well.
 Rarely do the people in the car make it out without devastating injuries.
 The size difference between trucks and cars make rear-end collisions incredibly dangerous as cars can partially fit beneath trucks, which can tear off the top half of the car.
 When two vehicles of the same general size rear-end each other, it usually just results in a dented bumper.
 Underride accidents, however, usually end in fatality.

 If you or a loved one have been involved in an underride accident, The Lenahan Law Firm may be able to assist.
 Our outstanding track record shows just how dedicated we are to our clients.
-Contact us today to see if we can help you get the justice you deserve.
+Contact us at (214) 295-1008 today to see if we can help you get the justice you deserve.

-Underride accidents are one of the most dangerous trucking accidents to be involved in.
+Underride accidents are one of the most dangerous trucking crashes to be involved in.
 Trucks are the perfect height for cars to become caught underneath and crushed.
 Safety features, such as airbags, seat belts, and crumple zones are useless, as the first point of contact is usually the windshield.
 Instances of underride accidents commonly result in death for the people in the car.
 If you survive you are likely to suffer from catastrophic injuries such as:

 - Traumatic brain injuries (TBI)